 With Jochen Schleese, Certified Master Saddler

-Q My hips and lower back ache after every ride and I think it might be my saddle.
+Question: My hips and lower back ache after every ride and I think it might be my saddle.
 I had the saddle fitted to my horse but how can I tell if it fits me, too?

-A You are correct to wonder if your pain might be coming from your saddle.
+Answer: You are correct to wonder if your pain might be coming from your saddle.
 Aches such as yours are very common in women equestrians because they are often riding in saddles that have been built for men.
 Because a woman’s pelvis is different from a man’s, women riding in a “male” saddle may face back, knee, hip, and pelvic pain and experience difficulty maintaining proper position and posture in the saddle.